10 More Contemporary Blues Artists

 He says.
 "I first heard Open D on Joni Mitchell's Blue and my fingers just fit the tuning."

 Jimmy Thackery was born May 19, 1953, in Pittsburgh, Pennsylvania.
-His a blues and rock singer, guitarist and songwriter,
+He is a blues and rock singer, guitarist and songwriter,

 Raised in Washington D.C., Thackery co-founded The Nighthawks in 1972.
 They recorded over twenty albums.
 Thackery was with The Nighthawks for 14 years.